fathi129/Surfs_up/README.md

 ## Summary

 - Overall, the weather in December and June are very similar, although December has a broader range of results, with its high being close to June but low well below June.
-June and December will be appropriate months to open surfing and ice cream shops as the average temperature difference between both the months are 4 degrees F.
+June and December will be appropriate months to open surfing and ice cream shops as the average temperature difference between both the months are 4 degrees F.<br>
 **Additional queries that could be run include**:
 - We could calculate the Precipitation difference between June and December to determine which one has more rainy weather.
 We could see the average rainfall is 14% in June and in December it was 22% by seeing the precipitation results.<br>